Schimmeltoast08/Tshell/README.md

 java tshell.java
 ```
 More up-to-date, but slower execution time.
 This version is portable, meaning everything needed to run it stay in the folder it is in **except for the configuration**.
+#### Nightly
+in the source code, there is a nightly folder.
+In this folder is the unstable testing code.
+Its update frequency may be down to minutes, it is the very most up-to-date as one can be.
+Perfect for bleeding-edge enthusiasts, yet it is largely very little tested.
 ## Usage
 ```
 Binary: tshell               | start tshell